collection of books that predict the end of the world, arranged in order of forecasted dates

-Constructing architecture is a way of claiming space, delineating boundaries, and separating ourselves from nature.
-Natural cycles quickly erode these distinctions, however, in the abandoned architecture of shrinking cities like Baltimore and Detroit (both places I have called home).
-Plants take root and find what they need for survival within the cracked mortar of overlooked buildings.
-Wrapped in lights, these trees now recall their carefully tended counterparts living in parks and by sidewalk cafes, highlighting the difference between spaces maintained and monitored, and those on the periphery.
+This ongoing project is a response to my experiences living in shrinking cities, and watching as trees inhabit our abandoned structures.
+Constructing architecture is our way of claiming and delineating space, and of separating ourselves from nature.
+Without vigilant human intervention, however, natural cycles quickly erode these distinctions as plants take root, finding what they need for survival within the cracked mortar of overlooked buildings.
+Wrapped in lights, these trees now recall their carefully tended counterparts living in parks and by sidewalk cafes, highlighting the difference between maintained and monitored spaces, and those on the periphery.

 The lights are solar powered, and are triggered by the setting sun.